rshelnutt/st-bootstrap.js/docs/elements.md

 ---

 ## Hero
 No super powers needed.
 Automatically construct a hero image from your media with ease.
 Simply attach the `.hero` class to a &lt;div&gt; containing your &lt;img&gt;.
+Use with the [.fullwidth](/structure?id=fullwidth) class to get the perfect layout across your screen.

 ###### **[Example]**
 ```html